makerdao/community/governance/votes/Executive vote - November 26, 2021.md

 ### Surplus Buffer Linear Increase

-As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmUqfZRv?network=mainnet#poll-detail), the Surplus Buffer will be increased $fill_in
+As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmUqfZRv?network=mainnet#poll-detail), the [System Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer) will be increased from 60 million DAI to 90 million DAI over a period of 30 weeks if this executive proposal passes.

 ### Increase Aave D3M (DAI Direct Deposit Module) Debt Ceiling

-As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmZhvNu5?network=mainnet), the Aave D3M Debt Ceiling will be increased from 50 million DAI to 100 million DAI if this executive proposal passes.
+As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmZhvNu5?network=mainnet), the Aave D3M [Maximum Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 50 million DAI to 100 million DAI if this executive proposal passes.

+For more information regarding the DAI Direct Deposit Module (D3M), check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ### Core Unit Budget Distributions

-As per multiple successful budget proposals (linked below), DAI will be transferred and streamed to a number of Core Units if this executive proposal passes, as detailed below:
+As per multiple successful budget proposals (linked below), DAI will be transferred and streamed to multiple Core Units if this executive proposal passes, as detailed below:

 **Direct DAI Transfers**